bjchapm/hangman/README.md

 you see fit (or comment out the `animate` word inside of `play_game`).

 If you guess 'o' and there are multiple 'o' letters, each one will be filled in.
 In other words, don't guess 'o' again.
-If you repeat a guess of a letter that's in the answer, the guess won't count against you.
+However, if you repeat a guess of a letter that's in the answer, the guess won't count against you.
 A repeated incorrect guess will count against you.